trufflesuite/trufflesuite.github.io/_harp/public/tutorials/truffle-and-metamask.md

 You now you have a copy of your address to send to!

-## Switching between testrpc and Metamask accounts
+## Switching Between TestRPC and Metamask Accounts

 When Metamask is installed, it intercepts calls and transactions to the Ethereum blockchain, and forwards them to its own RPC (which is currently on the test-network by default).